 Born in Miami’s Little Havana to Cuban parents, who emigrated to the United States, fleeing Cuba due to the arrival of Fidel Castro to power.
 With only five dollars in their pockets, the pursuit for freedom and the American dream was instilled in María Elvira Salazar at an early age by her parents.
 While being raised in Miami and Puerto Rico, Salazar listened as her parents told stories of the oppressive communist regime from which they escaped.
 Becoming American citizens at the Freedom Tower, Salazar’s parents wanted a better life for their family; they wanted freedom.

-Maria Elvira Salazar is running for Congress to stop socialism from ever coming and ruining America.
+Maria Elvira Salazar is in Congress fighting to stop socialism from ever coming and ruining America.

 That pursuit of freedom and the American Dream shaped Maria Elvira Salazar’s early life and career, and it continues to drive her today.
 Salazar graduated from the University of Miami and later from Harvard University which she paid for herself.
 She began a career in journalism covering local stories for Univision.

 A rising star in the field of journalism, Salazar’s career took her all over the world.
 She became the anchor for CNN Español, the first time a major news network had a broadcast fully in Spanish.
 Salazar then covered the White House and the Gulf War.
 It was in her next assignment where Salazar witnessed firsthand the price for freedom.